Monarchy of Canada: Personification of the Canadian state

 As the living embodiment of the Crown, the sovereign is regarded as the personification of the Canadian state and is meant to represent all Canadians, regardless of political affiliation.
-As such, he, along with his or her viceregal representatives, must "remain strictly neutral in political terms".
+As such, he, along with their viceregal representatives, must "remain strictly neutral in political terms".

 The person of the reigning sovereign thus holds two distinct personas in constant coexistence, an ancient theory of the "King's two bodies"—the body natural (subject to infirmity and death) and the body politic (which never dies).
 The Crown and the monarch are "conceptually divisible but legally indivisible [...]
 The office cannot exist without the office-holder", so, even in private, the monarch is always "on duty".
 The terms the state, the Crown, the Crown in Right of Canada, His Majesty the King in Right of Canada (Sa Majesté le Roi du chef du Canada), and similar are all synonymous and the monarch's legal personality is sometimes referred to simply as Canada.